okjuan/vbook/_posts/2024-02-03-what-are-rules.md

 layout: post
 title: what are rules?
 permalink: /what-are-rules
-tags: notes chess games rules design law
+tags: chess games rules design law
 ---

 In chess, there's a niche rule with an untranslated name that amusingly befits its esotericism: [_en passant_](https://www.wikiwand.com/en/En_passant).